Daily Voice Story Shared In Rockland Leads To Arrest In Hit-Run That Killed Paramus Pedestrian

-UPDATE: A Rockland County man provided the tip that led to the arrest of an Emerson driver charged with the hit-and-run death of a pedestrian in Paramus after seeing a Daily Voice story about the manhunt shared in a Facebook group.

-The tipster said he suspected the damaged Ford brought into an auto body shop in Congers was the same one mentioned in a Daily Voice story about the search for the driver who killed the 58-year-old woman as she crossed a local street early Thursday.
+The tipster said he suspected the damaged Ford brought into an auto body shop in Congers was the same one mentioned in a Daily Voice story about the search for the fleeing driver who killed the 58-year-old woman as she walked along a local road early Thursday.

 So he notified authorities.

-Detectives from the Bergen County Prosecutor's Fatal Accident Investigations Unit arrested Michael Mascaro III, 31, soon after.
+Detectives from the Bergen County Prosecutor's Fatal Accident Investigations Unit arrested 31-year-old plumber Michael Mascaro III of Emerson soon after.

 Mascaro remained held in the Bergen County Jail pending a first appearance in Central Judicial Processing Court in Hackensack.

-Note: UPDATE: Sharing stories really does make a difference.
-A Daily Voice reader who saw a story shared in a Facebook group about the search for a hit-and-run vehicle that struck and killed a woman in Paramus provided the tip that led to the capture of the accused driver.